SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 ## Summary of Tentative Release Dates

 Current release plans are (dates are tentative):
-- 5.0 feature freeze planned for December 2021, final release end of January 2022
+- 5.0 planned for Q1 2022
-- 5.x releases to follow in Q1/Q2 2022
+- 5.x releases to follow in Q1/Q2/Q3 2022
-- 6.0 tentatively scheduled for late spring 2022
+- 6.0 tentatively scheduled for fall 2022
+- A 4.3 release will likely happen in Janurary containing EPD Visualization library.

 ## 2022